weisJ/jsvg/README.md

         // Check if this element is one of the elements we want to change the color of if (customColors.containsKey(nodeId)) {
-            // The attribute node contains all the attributes of the element specified in the markup
-            // Even those which aren't valid for the element AttributeNode attributeNode = element.attributeNode();
             DynamicAWTSvgPaint dynamicColor = customColors.get(nodeId);

             // This assumed that the fill attribute is a color and not a gradient or pattern.